irisnet/irishub/docs/get-started/testnet.md

 ## Fuxi Testnet

-There are no options to run nodes connect to the Fuxi Testnet, you can use the public RPC and LCD to develop and test your apps.
+There are no options to run nodes to connect to the Fuxi Testnet, you can use the public RPC and LCD to develop and test your apps.

 - RPC: <http://rpc.testnet.irisnet.org:80>